-Drone Assist is the new drone safety app from NATS, the UK’s main air traffic control provider, powered by Altitude Angel.
-It presents users with an interactive map of airspace used by commercial air traffic so that you can see areas to avoid or in which extreme caution should be exercised, as well as ground hazards that may pose safety, security or privacy risks when you’re out flying your drone.
+Drone Assist is the drone safety app powered by Altitude Angel.
+It provides an interactive map of the sky and is used by general aviation, balloon pilots, and other airspace users.
+It allows you to see areas to avoid or in which extreme caution should be exercised, as well as ground hazards which may pose safety, security or privacy risks when flying your drone.

-It also contains a ‘Fly Now’ feature that enables you to share your drone flight location with other app users and the wider drone community, helping to reduce the risk of a drone related incident in the UK’s airspace.
+It also contains a ‘Fly Now’ feature which enables you to share your drone flight location with other app users and the wider drone community, allowing you to avoid other airspace traffic so you can have a safe and enjoyable flight.

 * The CAA supports any measure to improve drone safety but, as a regulator, cannot endorse individual products.

 You can also see airspace advice online (without using an app) via the NATS portal at nats.aero/airspace/drones

 The NATS airspace user portal is available at aup.nats.aero/

 In addition to Drone Assist, other useful resources exist to support the safe use of drones.
 We have included a selection below which their developers have declared to meet the following criteria:

 - Clear and accurate visualisation of relevant airspace with textual description